jupyter-book/blog/posts/2025-04-09-new-community-meeting.md

 A Collaboration Cafe is a virtual co-working space [pioneered by The Turing Way][ttw-cafe].
 It provides a regular meeting space featuring breakout rooms and [pomodoro](wiki:Pomodoro_Technique) sprints that allows for visitors to collaborate with other attendees on topics that they find interesting.
 The goal of the format is to make it easy for first-time contributors to get involved, and provide a space for multiple conversations to happen efficiently in parallel.

+## Who is welcome?
+We encourage _any_ Jupyter Book user with questions to join us.
+We aim to host conversations from "How do I do X in Jupyter Book" to "How can I add this feature to Jupyter Book?" in the same space.
+We're particularly keen to encourage anyone who has not engaged with us before to join and say hi!

 ## Why are we joining JupyterHub's Collaboration Cafe?

 The Jupyter Book team are keen to provide a synchronous meeting space for our community.
 Whilst we considered running our own monthly meetings, to effectively welcome new attendees and operate breakout rooms would not be feasible for our team size and time zones.
 Thankfully, the JupyterHub team have invited us to join them!